Florida Golf Course Designed by the Masters

-Master architects turn Florida's landscape into works of art.
+Master golf course architects turn Florida's landscape into works of art.

 Picture the state of Florida as one gigantic canvas, stretched between Floribama and Key West, and imagine that all the world's artistic Masters – Michelangelo, daVinci, Van Gogh, Monet, Picasso and Pollock – had been invited to work their magic somewhere on that easel.

 It's not that great a leap to realize that, in the world of golf, Florida contains as great a collection of modern masterpieces – created in green grass, blue water and white sandy bunkers.

 All of the world's great golf course architects have designed courses in Florida, and many of them have chosen to live here as well.
 The reasons are obvious: Florida's warm, sunny climate is made-to-order for growing lush, green grass, the game can be played all year, and the terrain – from oceanfront dunes to the rolling, oak- and citrus-lined central hills – is made to order for great golf holes.
 Here are some of the top golf designers in Florida.

 This longtime resident of Delray Beach is now one of the Grand Old Men of the architecture game, having turned out dozens of great golf courses around the world since the early 1960s.
 In Florida, some of his most Dye-abolical designs can be found at the early courses at Omni Amelia Island Resort north of Jacksonville; one of the two courses at the Palm Beach Polo Club; and the Dye course at the PGA Golf Club in Port St. Lucie.